SCIEPublish journals follow the guidelines of COPE's

 Changes to Authorship

-Changes to the authorship, such as the addition, deletion, or sequence re-arrangement of co-authors, must be approved by every co-author and inform the editor of the change and co-authors' approval.
+Changes to the authorship, such as the addition, deletion, or sequence rearrangement of co-authors, must be approved by every co-author and the editor must be informed of the change and co-authors' approval.
 After acceptance of a manuscript, those above changes to authorship are not permitted.

 Acknowledgements